talliskinrade/torus-deployment-manager/README.md

 # 26/06/25 #
 - the wearable and the dongle need ble addresses, the pi and the nuc need mac addresses?
 - wrote up breakdown of sphere-deployment-manager
+- the forwarding pis are dubbed elephants (for now)
+- the ble dongles are dubbed trunks (for now)
+- other potential names: rhino and horn, platapus and beak, unicorn and horn, narwhal and horn, bird and beak

 >>>>>>> 12438dc86a2007be4ce26837d4384f458eb6d021